 Dr. Kenneth J. Campbell

 Kenneth J. Campbell, PhD (Temple University, 1989) joined the Department in 1990.
 His academic interests are in international security, US foreign policy, contemporary genocide, and the role of force in global governance.
-Professor Campbell is on leave during 2012-13.
+Professor Campbell retired from the Department in August 2013.

 'Genocide', The International Studies Association Compendium Project, edited by Robert A. Denemark (Blackwell, 2010).

 Book review: 'Preventing Genocide: Practical Steps Toward Early Detection and Effective Action' by David Hamburg (Paradigm, 2008), The Journal of Genocide Research 11:2-3 (June-September 2009): 396-399.